deeztek/deeztek-docker/Linux/guacamole/README.md

 After installation the script will launch the Guacamole container which in turn can be accessed by browsing to **https://HOSTNAME.DOMAIN** where **HOSTNAME** is the Guacamole hostname you specified and the **DOMAIN** is the subdomain you specified when you were prompted by the install scripts.

+The default credentials for the Guacamole Web GUI is:

+Username: guacadmin
+Password: guacadmin

 The **/opt/guacamole/.env** file has all the configuration variables that you set when you were prompted when running any of the scripts.

 **Duo MFA Requirements**